C-CoMP-STC/C-COMP_DeepDOM/README.md

 BCO-DMO Viral and Bacterial Counts Dataset Landing Page: https://www.bco-dmo.org/dataset-deployment/528518

-## Genomics (16S rRNA gene sequencing, metatranscriptomics, metagenomics)
+## Genomics

-Data description and summary:
+### Microbial Community Metatranscriptomes

+Data description and summary: This dataset includes 91 metatranscriptomes collected at 7 intermediate and 4 mega DeepDOM stations at discrete sampling depths.
+Seawater was pre-filtered with 2.7 um GF/D filters and biomass was collected in 0.2 um PVDF sterivex filters (see Cavaco et al. 2022 and the cruise report for methods).
+File names include the DeepDOM station number, sampling depth (250) or water mass (DCM), filter replicate (either A or B), and the analysis type (metaT).

+### Microbial Community Metagenomes

+Data description and summary: This dataset includes 20 metagenomes collected at 3 mega stations at discrete sampling depths.
+Seawater was pre-filtered with 2.7 um GF/D filters and biomass was collected in 0.2 um PVDF sterivex filters (see Cavaco et al. 2022 and the cruise report for methods).
+File names include DeepDOM station number, water mass (e.g. NADW), sampling depth in meters (750m), and filter replicate (either A or B)

-Data can be accessed under the NCBI Umbrella BioProject PRJNA805279: https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA805279
+Both metatranscriptomes and metagenomes can be accessed under the NCBI Umbrella BioProject PRJNA805279: https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA805279
 For your convenience, SRA links to individual samples are provided here: [DeepDOM_NCBI_MGX_MTX.xlsx](https://github.com/lggray22/C-COMP_DeepDOM/files/9048806/DeepDOM_NCBI_MGX_MTX.xlsx) or [DeepDOM_NCBI_MGX_MTX.txt](https://github.com/lggray22/C-COMP_DeepDOM/files/9048808/DeepDOM_NCBI_MGX_MTX.txt)

-## Eukaryotic metatranscriptomics
+## Eukaryotic metatranscriptomes

 Data description and summary: This dataset includes 12 polyA selected eukaryotic metatranscriptomes (2 samples from the 5 um size fraction; 10 from the 0.2 um size fraction) sequenced from surface seawater at 10 of the DeepDOM intermediate and mega stations.
 This dataset also includes 3 trap samples from various stations.
 Lead PI: Sonya Dyhrman, Columbia University